CS175MinecraftAI/IfYouCanDodgeAFireball/docs/final.md

 Players in Minecraft can wear armor that allows them to take less damage.
 We have ran our AI using an agent wearing diamond armor (no helmet) and without any armor.
 The graphs below demonstrate how long the agent survives over a number of lives with and without armor.

 #### Armoured player
 The graph below demonstrates how long the armoured agent typically survives over 15 lives.
 Note that we ran the AI 5 separate times at 15 lives each.
-The thicker yellow line represents the average of survival times -in seconds- over life.
+The thicker yellow line represents the average of survival times (in seconds) over life.

 <img src="http://i.imgur.com/LYCRnqp.png"/>
+According to the graph, during one run, the agent was able to survive up to 600 seconds on its 11th life.

-If we fit a linear regression line on the average line, it appears that the survival time is increasing the higher the life number.
+If we fit a linear regression line on the average line, it appears that the survival time of the agent is increasing the higher the life number.

 <img src="http://i.imgur.com/KWIx8v5.png"/>

 #### Unarmoured player
 The graph below demonstrates how long the unarmoured agent typically survives over 40 lives.
-Note that we ran the AI 5 separate times at 40 lives each and averaged the survival time over life.
+Note that we ran the AI 5 separate times at 40 lives each and averaged the survival time (in seconds) over life.

 <img src="http://i.imgur.com/GUX4mug.png"/>

-If we fit a linear regression line on the average line, it appears that the survival time is increasing the higher the life number.
+If we fit a linear regression line on the average line, it appears that the survival time is increasing the higher the life number just as it was with the armoured agent.

 <img src="http://i.imgur.com/O9cPuu7.png"/>

 The unarmoured agent's performance is less consistent due to the fact that one small mistake can cause death rather quickly in comparison to the armoured agent.

-From both graphs it is easy to see that the agent dies quickly at early lives and over time learns how to survive longer.
+From both graphs it is easy to see that the agent dies fairly quickly at early lives and over time learns how to survive longer.

 ### Qualitative evaluation
 One way to qualitatively evaluate the AI is to simply watch it dodge fireballs and try to see if the AI is actually trying to dodge fireballs or if the AI is just dodging randomly.
 We have made a video located at the top of this page to demonstrate how the agent learns to dodge fireballs over a training period of about 20 minutes.